One of Edinburgh’s best-known visitor attractions

 It was over a century later before the building of Edinburgh’s New Town began.
 Life in the Old Town remained, on the whole, dirty and overcrowded, the perfect environment for disease to spread.

-- Some of the areas are dimly lit with an uneven surface.
+- If you are visiting Mary King’s Close take care as some of the areas are dimly lit with an uneven surface.

 - There are 58 steps to be descended and 38 ascended during the tour.
 There is no access by lift.